Argotoss/AI-docs-chat/README.md

 Starts Ollama, pulls `nomic-embed-text` and `llama3.1:8b` models, and launches the API on port 8000.

+Visit `http://localhost:8000` for the web UI or use the API endpoints below.

 ## Demo Script
 ```bash
 # Upload a PDF